 Develop an x-ray vision!
 Become a building doctor!
 What holds our buildings up?
-Walls, post, and lintel, arch, vault, dome, tensile, etc. etc. A structure is designed to resist forces of nature from all directions- gravity, weather, earthquakes, etc. A structure must support loads- both live and dead load.
+Walls, posts and lintel, arch, vault, dome, tensile structures, and more!.
+A structure is designed to resist forces of nature from all directions- gravity, weather, wind, earthquakes, etc. A structure must support loads- both live and dead loads.
 Dead loads are the weight of the materials themselves and any fixed or permanent matter such as roof, walls, floors, and equipment.
 Live loads are loads that can shift or move over a period such as weather forces, snow loads, and people.
 Structural systems have evolved with innovations in engineering, new materials, ideas about safety, and architectural expression.
 Take a walk around your city and begin to discover structures of all types!

 Activity 1 – Bearing Walls